 (1) In this section —

-“superior court” means the District Court or the Supreme Court.
+superior court means the District Court or the Supreme Court.

 (2) A party to a case in the Court may apply to a superior court for an order that all or a part of the case be transferred to the superior court.